We may earn money or products from the companies or links mentioned in this post.

 Disneyland’s Digital Fastpass- The Basics

-For guests that have visited Walt Disney World, the fastpass scanners (or should we call them ticket scanners?) will look vaguely familiar.
+For guests that have visited Walt Disney World, the fastpass scanners will look vaguely familiar.
 Yes, they look a lot like the scanners for Magic Bands.

-Once you scan your ticket one (or two) times, you can put it away and continue on to the attraction.
+Once you scan your ticket or phone one (or two) times, you can put it away and continue on to the attraction.